jaredpar/csharplang/proposals/struct-improvements.md

     }

     public RS2(ref int i)
-        // Error: the *safe-to-escape* return of :this the current method scope
+        // ERROR: the *safe-to-escape* return of :this the current method scope
         // but the 'this' parameter has a *safe-to-escape* outside the current
         // method scope
         : this(new RS1(ref i))